 - Both Life Is Beautiful and The Tiger And The Snow from Roberto Benigni have this, as an over-energetic male protagonist (played by him) engages in stalkerish behavior to get the woman he is in love with.

 - Deconstructed in Good Luck Chuck.
 Terrified of losing Cam due to the curse, Chuck goes into full Type A mode, which creeps Cam out so much that she breaks up with him for stalkerish behavior.

-- Fred Astaire played a lot of characters like this, most notably in Top Hat and The Gay Divorcée, both of which feature him chasing after Ginger Rogers' character in a car the second time they meet.
+- Fred Astaire played a lot of characters like this, most notably in Top Hat and The Gay Divorcée (which features him chasing after Ginger Rogers' character in a car the second time they meet).

 - Jane in 27 Dresses is the Patient Friend variety for her boss, George.
 Subverted in the end: as when they finally kiss, she "felt nothing", and she realises that she's fallen in love with Kevin, the reporter, instead

 - Donald Morton in Mozart and the Whale.